hlindberg/tahu/REFERENCE.md

 * Classes (i.e. created by `class` in Puppet Language).
 * user defined resource types (i.e. created by `define` in Puppet Language).

-*Function Signatures* are obtained by giving the functions name as a String.
+*Function Signatures* are obtained by giving the function's name as a `String`.

 *Data Type signatures* are produced as function signatures for the respective type's `new` function except for `CatalogEntry` data types since they have different semantics.
-For `CatalogEntry` data types it is also possible to obtain a signature with (or without) meta parameters.
+For `CatalogEntry` data types a single signature is returned and it is possible to obtain it with or without meta parameters.

 The `CatalogEntry` data types are:
 * `Resource[<typename>]` - used to get the signature of a resource type.
 Short form aliases can be used, for example `File`.